-Brieanna loves to spend time outdoors.
-She likes going to the mountains to hike and fish.
+Brieanna loved to spend time outdoors.
+She liked going to the mountains to hike and fish.

 In March 2017, Brieanna’s family learned she suffered from a type of soft tissue cancer called rhabdomyosarcoma.
 As soon as word of Brieanna’s diagnosis reached her family’s social network, a friend who is also a passionate fundraiser for St. Jude Children’s Research Hospital began urging the family to seek a referral to St. Jude.